genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 |Microbiome_per_sequence_GC_content|

-However, as in our case, there are sharp peaks which may usually indicate the presentce of adapter, primer or rRNA contamination.
+However, as in our case, there are sharp peaks which may usually indicate the presence of adapter, primer or rRNA contamination.
 To remove possible contaminants, we'll run "Trim Adaptors and Contaminants" application.

 **Per base sequence quality** plots show the quality scores across all bases